Acid rain: In the United States

-In 1981, the National Academy of Sciences was looking into research about the controversial issues regarding acid rain.
+In 1981, the National Academy of Sciences was looking into research about the controversial issues regarding acid rain, in particular the role of fossil fuel combustion.
 President Ronald Reagan dismissed the issues of acid rain until his personal visit to Canada and confirmed that the Canadian border suffered from the drifting pollution from smokestacks originating in the US Midwest.
 Reagan honored the agreement to Canadian Prime Minister Pierre Trudeau's enforcement of anti-pollution regulation.
 In 1982, Reagan commissioned William Nierenberg to serve on the National Science Board.
 Nierenberg selected scientists including Gene Likens to serve on a panel to draft a report on acid rain.
 In 1983, the panel of scientists came up with a draft report, which concluded that acid rain is a real problem and solutions should be sought.
-White House Office of Science and Technology Policy reviewed the draft report and sent Fred Singer's suggestions of the report, which cast doubt on the cause of acid rain.
+White House Office of Science and Technology Policy reviewed the draft report and sent Fred Singer's suggestions of the report, which cast doubt on the anthropic causes of acid rain.
 The panelists revealed rejections against Singer's positions and submitted the report to Nierenberg in April.
 In May 1983, the House of Representatives voted against legislation controlling sulfur emissions.
 There was a debate about whether Nierenberg delayed the release of the report.
 Nierenberg denied the saying about his suppression of the report and stated that it was withheld after the House's vote because it was not ready to be published.

 In 1991, the US National Acid Precipitation Assessment Program (NAPAP) provided its first assessment of acid rain in the United States.
-It reported that 5% of New England Lakes were acidic, with sulfates being the most common problem.
+It reported that 5% of New England lakes were acidic, with sulfates being the most common problem.
 They noted that 2% of the lakes could no longer support Brook Trout, and 6% of the lakes were unsuitable for the survival of many minnow species.
 Subsequent Reports to Congress have documented chemical changes in soil and freshwater ecosystems, nitrogen saturation, soil nutrient decreases, episodic acidification, regional haze, and damage to historical monuments.

 Meanwhile, in 1990, the US Congress passed a series of amendments to the Clean Air Act.
 Title IV of these amendments established a cap and trade system designed to control emissions of sulfur dioxide and nitrogen oxides.
 Both these emissions proved to cause a significant problem for U.S. citizens and their access to healthy, clean air.
 Title IV called for a total reduction of about 10 million tons of SO_{2} emissions from power plants, close to a 50% reduction.
 It was implemented in two phases.
 Phase I began in 1995 and limited sulfur dioxide emissions from 110 of the largest power plants to 8.7 million tons of sulfur dioxide.
 One power plant in New England (Merrimack) was in Phase I. Four other plants (Newington, Mount Tom, Brayton Point, and Salem Harbor) were added under other program provisions.
 Phase II began in 2000 and affects most of the power plants in the country.